 From the CTG point of view, the prompt-based approach still applies.
-Li and Liang~\cite{prefix_tuning} propose a method named “prefix tuning”, which freezes the PLM's parameters and back-propagates the error to optimize a small continuous task-specific vector called "prefix".
+In~\cite{prefix_tuning}, a method named “prefix tuning” is proposed, which freezes the PLM's parameters and back-propagates the error to optimize a small continuous task-specific vector called "prefix".
 The learned prefix, also called "prompt", can guide the PLM to generate the required text, thus enhancing the controllability to a certain extent.
 The approach achieves impressive results on some generative tasks such as data-to-text.
 An extension of the model, namely P-tuning~\cite{p_tuning}, serves a similar purpose.
-Different from prefix-tuning~\cite{prefix_tuning}, p-tuning does not place a prompt with the "prefix" in the input, but constructs a suitable template to prompt the PLM, and the template is composed of the continuous virtual token, which is obtained through gradient descent.
+Different from prefix-tuning~\cite{prefix_tuning}, P-tuning does not place a prompt with the "prefix" in the input, but constructs a suitable template to prompt the PLM, and the template is composed of continuous virtual tokens obtained through gradient descent.
 Based on prefix-tuning, ~\citet{qian-etal-2022-controllable} leverage contrastive learning to train attribute-specific vectors.
-Different from vanilla prefix tuning, where each prefix is trained independently under the attribute-specific corpus, they take the relationship among attribute prefixes into consideration and train multiple prefixes simultaneously, thereby boosting the control performance.
+Different from the vanilla prefix tuning, where each prefix is trained independently under the attribute-specific corpus, they take into consideration the relationship among attribute prefixes and train multiple prefixes simultaneously, thereby boosting the control performance.
 DisCup~\cite{DisCup-2022} provides a new prompt-based alternative for attribute-controllable generation, which uses the attribute-discriminator to assist prompt-tuning.
-This allows the learned control-prompt could absorb the information of inter-attribute knowledge, achieving the state-of-the-art attribute control performance so far.
-In view of the promising effect and the parameter-efficient structure features of the prompt-tuning in CTG, some researchers have started to propose prompt-based multi-attribute control approaches.
-Tailor~\cite{tail_prompt} explores two strategies, including a non-training method based on the concatenation of single-attribute prompts and a training method using attribute-connector, to achieve the pure prompt-based multi-attribute CTG task.
+This allows the learned control-prompt to absorb the information of inter-attribute knowledge, achieving the state-of-the-art attribute control performance.
+In view of the promising effect and the parameter-efficient structure features of the prompt-tuning in CTG, prompt-based multi-attribute control approaches have been proposed.
+For example, Tailor~\cite{tail_prompt} explores two strategies, including a non-training method based on the concatenation of single-attribute prompts and a training method using an attribute-connector, for prompt-based multi-attribute CTG.